DjangoGirls/tutorial/en/chromebook_setup/instructions.md

 app@name-of-your-glitch-project:~
 ```

-When using Glitch.com as your Cloud IDE, we do not create a virtual environment but we create the following files manually :
+When using Glitch.com as your Cloud IDE, you don't have to create a virtual environment.
+Instead, create the following files manually:

 {% filename %}glitch.json{% endfilename %}
 ```json